-If you find wearing a mask troublesome, know you're not alone.
-As Dr. Hideki Taniguchi, a dehydration specialist, told the Financial Times: "[Wearing a mask] stops cool air coming in, which raises the temperature especially above the neck; it retains humidity, so the throat becomes dry and people forget to drink."
+While the weather may be getting cooler, which makes wearing a mask a little more comfortable than in the heat, many still find masks can make them feel faint over prolonged periods.
+As Dr. Hideki Taniguchi, a dehydration specialist, told the Financial Times back in 2020: "[Wearing a mask] stops cool air coming in, which raises the temperature especially above the neck; it retains humidity, so the throat becomes dry and people forget to drink."

-Despite this, forgoing masks entirely is not an option for many.
-It's important to note, however, that per the government's advice, those with respiratory issues are not required to wear a face mask.
-For those who do need to wear them, but find it unpleasant, there are ways to make the wearing experience more comfortable.
+Despite this, forgoing masks entirely is not an option those who still want to wear a mask in crowded environments.
+For those who aren’t medically exempt, but find wearing a mask uncomfortable, there are ways to make the experience feel more manageable.

 Opt For Breathable Materials

-The government has asked people to not buy medical-grade face masks, which should be reserved for frontline NHS workers.
-Instead, purchase or make a face covering out of breathable fabric, such as 100% cotton.
-Speaking to the Inquirer, Nicole Jochym, a third-year medical student who works with the Sew Face Masks Philadelphia organisation, also recommends avoiding masks with filters because they are frequently made from synthetic materials, which are less breathable and can make masks hotter to wear.
-And we certainly don't want that.
+It’s best to avoid synthetic fabrics, and instead choose a face-covering that’s made out of breathable fabric, such as 100% cotton.
+Nicole Jochym, a third-year medical student who works with the Sew Face Masks Philadelphia organisation, spoke to the Insider back in 2020 about the subject.
+She recommended avoiding masks with filters, as they are frequently made from synthetic materials, which are less breathable.

-For those willing to try making their own, the UK government has released a guide to making and wearing face-coverings.
+For those who want to make their own face masks, the UK government has released a guide to making and wearing face-coverings.
 Alternatively, Bustle has put together a list of independent brands selling face masks in the UK to help you buy a face covering in a responsible way.

 Make Sure It Fits

+You aren’t alone if wearing a mask makes you feel uncomfortable.
+Even doctors admit to struggling with breathing when wearing one.
 "A tight mask on your face can make anyone have trouble breathing.
-I even get it when I'm treating my patients," Dr. Purvi Parikh, M.D., an immunology and infectious disease specialist at New York University, told Mail Online.
-"We're approaching summer time so it's hot outside, and when you're consistently breathing hot air on top of your own breath, that can be quite uncomfortable."
+I even get it when I'm treating my patients," Dr. Purvi Parikh, M.D., an immunology and infectious disease specialist at New York University, told Mail Online last summer.

 Carry Extras If Available

-While the demand for masks is high, carrying extra masks may be difficult.
-But, if you anticipate wearing one for a prolonged period you may find changing could be helpful, if done safely.
+If you anticipate wearing a mask for a prolonged period (such as travel, or in a place of work) you may find changing it often could be helpful.
 "Because cotton masks will absorb sweat when you wear them, it is important to have several clean ones available to use," shares the Inquirer.
-Using a safe mask-removal techniques, switch up damp masks in private areas, and depose and store safely.
-Following government's advice, make sure to always wash your hands when removing a mask.
+Using a safe mask-removal technique, switch up masks in private areas, and depose of them safely.
+Following the overnment's advice, make sure to always wash your hands when removing a mask.

 Limit How Long You Wear One

-Per UK government advice, members of the public are now encouraged to wear masks on public transport, in supermarkets, while at work, and in other enclosed spaces.
-Yet as explained in the Inquirer, there are situations like driving alone in your car or walking around outside where you won't need a mask so long as you're taking hygiene precautions and practicing social distancing.
-You can limit your need to wear one by keeping trips to enclosed public spaces as short as possible and as infrequent as possible.
+Per UK government advice, members of the public are still encouraged to wear masks on public transport, in supermarkets, while at work, and in other enclosed spaces.
+Yet as explained in the Inquirer, there are situations – like driving alone in your car or walking around outside – where you won't need a mask, so long as you're taking hygiene precautions, and practicing social distancing, you can limit your need to wear a mask by keeping trips to enclosed public spaces as short as possible.